May 2008 archive

 ~2g net carbs per serving!

-At the risk of being culturally insensitive, I’m posting a faux-fried rice recipe to suit those of us who have a love-hate relationship with this nutritionally devoid yet ridiculously addictive grain.
+At the risk of being culturally insensitive, I’m posting a faux-fried rice recipe to suit those of us who have a love-hate relationship with this highly processed grain.

 Savor the salty goodness of a beloved Americanized asian staple and your mental acuity with this low carb adaptation.
 This is not an original recipe, by the way.
-Some brilliant low carb chef who came before me cooked up (har!) this crazy idea.
-The rice component is replaced by grated cauliflower, no joke, prepared with the same familiar flavorings.
-It’ll smell funky in the pan for a moment, but then your kitchen will fill with the comforting aroma of a Panda Express kitchen.
+A brilliant low carb chef who came before me cooked up this crazy idea.
+The rice component is replaced by–get this–grated cauliflower, prepared with the same familiar flavorings.
+It’ll smell funky in the pan for a moment, but then your kitchen will fill with the mouthwatering aroma of a Panda Express kitchen.
 Bonuses: It takes a lot less time, packs a nutritional punch (courtesy of the brassicas), and won’t leave you with a carb hangover.

 This recipe is totally flexible.
 Use whatever veggies you like.
 Make it yours!
 I happened to have peas on hand, and was out of green onions.
 Carrots are pretty “traditional” in this, too.
 Be warned: this is just as tasty as the original, and possibly more flavorful because you’re not deeling with the heaviness of the rice gunking it all up.
 Seriously, you might want to make this with a hungry friend to solve any portion control issues.